-BS Sociology, Gerontology Certificate, Santa Clara University; MA Gerontology, San Francisco State University; Aging and Mental Health Certificate, University of California at Berkeley
+BS Sociology and Gerontology Certificate, Santa Clara University; MA Gerontology, San Francisco State University; Aging and Mental Health Certificate, University of California at Berkeley

-Laura has been involved in the field of eldercare for over 25 years.
-Previously, she worked for the Federal Government in the policy department at the Center for Medicare and Medicaid services and served as a bilingual claims representative with the Social Security Administration.
-Laura also worked for a Peninsula Adult Day Health Program in the Activities Department and as the transportation coordinator.
-She attended Santa Clara University and then earned her Master’s degree in Gerontology from San Francisco State University.
-Recently, Laura completed the certificate program in Aging and Mental Health at UC Berkeley.
+Laura has been involved in the field of eldercare for more than 25 years.
+Previously she worked for the federal government in the policy department at the Center for Medicare and Medicaid services and served as a bilingual claims representative with the Social Security Administration.
+Laura also worked for a Peninsula adult day health program in the activities department and as the transportation coordinator.
+She attended Santa Clara University and then earned her master’s degree in gerontology from San Francisco State University.
+Laura also completed the certificate program in Aging and Mental Health at UC Berkeley.
 She has an extensive knowledge of end-of-life issues, recently completing a certification program in end of life care, and medical and mental health issues affecting the elderly population.
-Laura loves working with clients and their families to ensure that they are well cared for and enjoy their lives.
+Laura loves working with clients and their families to ensure that they are well cared for and truly enjoy their lives.